rodekruis/data-service-catalogue/docs/general/support-contact.md

 ### Support Contact

 Our team is available for online support from Monday to Friday between 8.00 and 18.00 CET.
 In case of technical issues, you can reach out to our support team via email on <support@121.global>.
-Please, always inform or add your dedicated Account Manager in copy of your requests, so they can follow up with you.
+Please, always inform or add your Account Manager in copy of your requests, so they can follow up with you.
 Our response time is 1-2 hour on average.

 !!!
 Warning "Urgent technical issues"
-    For urgent technical issues, you can contact us directly via your dedicated WhatsApp Group or Teams, or other agreed means of instant communication.
+    For urgent technical issues, you can contact us directly via WhatsApp or Teams, or other agreed means of instant communication.

 ### Our Support Team